Breville Smart Oven Pro

 How we tested

-Breville, the maker of our favorite toaster oven, recently told us that the company may discontinue our winning model—the Breville Smart Oven—in favor of its newer toaster oven, the Smart Oven Pro.
+Breville, the maker of our favorite toaster oven, recently told us that the company may discontinue our winning model—The Breville Smart Oven—in favor of its newer toaster oven, The Breville Smart Oven Pro.
 The Pro model is identical in size and shape to the Smart Oven model, but it features a slow-cook option and an interior light that the standard Smart Oven model doesn’t offer.
 At the time of this testing, both ovens were priced at about $270.
 We were curious to see how this model stacked up against our favorite toaster oven.

 To test the Pro model, we made toast, broiled asparagus, roasted chicken, and baked cookies and compared the results to the same foods made in the regular Smart Oven.
 We also slow-cooked pork butt for pulled pork in the Pro model and compared it to slow-cooked pork that we made in our favorite multicooker.
 Finally, we used temperature tracking software to see whether the Pro model could consistently maintain a temperature 350 degrees Fahrenheit over 2 hours, a metric that we’ve learned produces evenly cooked food within recipe times.